 Finally, conventional microscopes are not yet automated enough to function unattended for large projects.
 Some form of region selection is necessary for large-scale applications, which is usually done manually by an operator depending on the question or project.
 In addition, conventional microscopes often do not run extended periods of time without an operator babysitting the system to handle tasks like sample exchange and selection of imaging regions, beam focus and alignment, limiting their potential for extended imaging runs.
 In the worst case, this means the microscope only produces data during working hours of operators, which significantly impacts throughput.

 The need for increased throughput, reliability and automation of electron microscopy reveals the need for a drastic new approach to large-scale imaging.
-Delmic's automated fast-imaging scanning EM is the solution to overcome the challenges that slow down large-scale electron imaging.
+Delmic's automated fast scanning electron microscope FAST-EM is the solution to overcome the challenges that slow down large-scale electron imaging.
 Currently Delmic is working in collaboration with Thermo Fisher, TU Delft and Technolution on a highly automated and reliable workflow, which will be accessible to a broad set of users due to its ease of use.

 In the upcoming months we will be highlighting other aspects of fast EM imaging, and the project we are currently working on.
 Would you like to be updated and be the first one to know about the system we are working on?
 Please click the button below.